Research Snippets Generator

 2. Aggregation and de-duplication

 All retrieved research is consolidated into a structured dataset.
+The workflow filters:

 Low-authority sources